About Winter Wildlands Alliance

 Successes & Leadership

-- In 2015, the Forest Service finalized a new rule, the Over-Snow Vehicle Rule, which requires relevant National Forests to designate routes and areas where over-snow vehicles are allowed and prohibits winter motorized travel in places that are not specifically designated and shown on a map as open.
-This new rule is the direct result of our efforts to get the Forest Service to manage snowmobiles under the same guidelines used for all other off-road vehicles on national forest lands.
-As skiers, splitboarders, snowshoers and others who value quiet winter wildlands we see the over-snow vehicle rule as an opportunity to bring balance to the backcountry and to help protect places that are valued for human-powered winter recreation.
+- 2015 – The Forest Service finalizes the Over-Snow Vehicle (OSV) Rule, which requires relevant National Forests to designate routes and areas where over-snow vehicles are allowed and prohibits winter motorized travel in places that are not specifically designated and shown on a map as open.

-- WWA has created groundbreaking land management resources such as the Winter Recreation on Western National Forest Lands Report and the Winter Trails and Backcountry Use Economic Impact Analysis for the Teton RegionTo be a part of our work and help us add to our list of successes, become a Winter Wildlands Alliance member today.
+Throughout the years, WWA has created groundbreaking land management resources such as synthesizing the best available science related to winter recreation, our Winter Recreation on Western National Forest Lands Report and the Winter Trails and Backcountry Use Economic Impact Analysis for the Teton Region.

 Winter Wildlands Alliance is a national nonprofit organization working to